stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 - Elemental Equilibrium

 **Damage:**
-- This is a very movement heavy fight, so be proactive with your instant casts and use Spiritwalker's Grace liberally.
+- This is a very movement heavy fight, so be proactive with your instant casts and use {{ site.data.spell.spiritwalkers_grace }} liberally.

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} as needed for Glyph of Destruction and Seed of Extinction.